scenario_structure_bsp

 In a10, lens flare markers were generated for fluorescent lights

-When a shader_environment references a lens_flare, lens flare markers are automatically created and stored in the BSP tag during initial structure import or updated with structure-lens-flares.
+When a BSP shader references a lens_flare, lens flare markers are automatically created and stored in the BSP tag during initial structure import or updated with structure-lens-flares.
 These are used to give lights a "glowy" appearance.
 If the shader has a lens flare spacing of 0, a single lens flare is placed on the surface.
 Otherwise, the lens flares are evenly spaced within the surface according to the spacing value (world units).

 A BSP can contain up to 65535 lens flare markers, and up to 256 types of lens flares.
 However, there is a much lower limit to how many the game will draw at a given time, exactly how many is unknown.